nf-core/eager/docs/usage.md

 <...>
 ```

-Alongside making a SNP table for downstream phylogenetic analysis (will get to
+Alongside making a SNP table for downstream phylogenetic analysis (we will get
-this in a bit), you may be interested in generating some summary statistics of
+to this in a bit), you may be interested in generating some summary statistics
-annotated parts of your reference genome, e.g. to see whether certain virulence
+of annotated parts of your reference genome, e.g. to see whether certain
-factors present or absent. nf-core/eager offers some basic statistics (percent and
+virulence factors are present or absent. nf-core/eager offers some basic
-and depth coverage) of these via Bedtools.
-We will therefore turn on this
+statistics (percent and and depth coverage) of these via Bedtools.
+We will
-module and specify the GFF file we downloaded alongside our reference fasta.
+therefore turn on this module and specify the GFF file we downloaded alongside
-Note that this GFF file has a _lot_ of redundant data, so often a custom
+our reference fasta.
+Note that this GFF file has a _lot_ of redundant data, so
-BED file with just genes of interest is recommended.
+often a custom BED file with just genes of interest is recommended.
 Furthermore

 ```bash
 nextflow run nf-core/eager \